urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

       2. Service provider may have a public static method named provider() that takes no arguments and has a return type assignable to the service interface or class.
-        This method will be invoked whenever an instance of the service provider is needed
+        This method will be invoked whenever an instance of the service provider is needed If the Service provider class has a provider method, the provider class is not required to inherit from the provided service class
       3. If the service provider does not have a provider method, then it must have a public no-args constructor, that will be used to instantiate the service provider whenever needed